HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Myth Debunked:

-Contrary to popular belief, having listings in hundreds of low-quality directories can actually harm your SEO. eazyBI’s research on data visualization shows that businesses with 10-15 high-quality directory listings outperform those with 50+ low-quality listings by an average of 23% in search visibility.
+Contrary to popular belief, listings in hundreds of low-quality directories can actually harm your SEO. eazyBI’s research on data visualization shows that businesses with 10-15 high-quality directory listings outperform those with 50+ low-quality listings by an average of 23% in search visibility.

 To evaluate how well search engines index and value a directory: